open-resources/dash_curriculum/tutorial/part2/chapter6.md

 ![url data 03](./ch6_files/data03.JPG)

-### 6.2.3 Read data from a json file
+### 6.2.3 Reading data from a json file
-We will now upload data from that is stored in json format.
+We will now upload data stored in json format.
 You may encounter this file format when working with API or web services as it is mostly used to interchange data among applications.
-In our case, the json data we'll upload is available on [this URL](https://cdn.jsdelivr.net/gh/timruffles/gapminder-data-json@74aee1c2878e92608a6219c27986e7cd96154482/gapminder.min.json)
+In our case, the json data we'll upload is available on [this URL](https://cdn.jsdelivr.net/gh/timruffles/gapminder-data-json@74aee1c2878e92608a6219c27986e7cd96154482/gapminder.min.json).

+- Pandas includes a specific function to process json files: pd.read_json()

 ```
 url = 'https://cdn.jsdelivr.net/gh/timruffles/gapminder-data-json@74aee1c2878e92608a6219c27986e7cd96154482/gapminder.min.json'
 df4 = pd.read_json(url)
 df4.head()
 ```
-- Pandas includes a specific function to process json files: pd.read_json()

 ![json_data_04](./ch6_files/json_data_04.JPG)

 ## 6.3 Data wrangling basics
-Once we have our dataframe available, some transformations may be needed in order to use the data in our App.
+Once we have our dataframe available, some transformations may be needed in order to use the data in our app.
-There is a vast list of methods and functions that can be applied to Pandas dataframes ([link](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.html) to Pandas documentation).
+There is a vast list of methods and functions that can be applied to Pandas dataframes (you may refer to [this documentation](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.html) for more info).
 In this section we'll cover a few wrangling techniques that are most commonly used when building Dash apps.

 The below examples are based on the ["df3" dataframe](https://open-resources.github.io/dash_curriculum/part2/chapter6.html#read-data-from-a-url) that we created above by reading data from a URL.